python/importlib_metadata/docs/using.rst

 package metadata.
 Built in part on Python's import system, this library intends to replace similar functionality in the `entry point API`_ and `metadata API`_ of ``pkg_resources``.
-Along with :mod:`importlib.resources` (with new features backported to the `importlib_resources`_ package), this can eliminate the need to use the older and less efficient
+Along with :mod:`importlib.resources` (with new features backported to :doc:`importlib_resources <importlib_resources:index>`), this package can eliminate the need to use the older and less efficient
 ``pkg_resources`` package.